 Leave it to Texans to take beef to the next level.
 Chicken Fried Steak is at the tippy top of the Southern comfort food hierarchy, and for good reason.
-Tender cube steaks, breaded and fried to golden perfection, topped with creamy Country Gravy, and served alongside a heaping pile of buttery Mashed Potatoes.
+Tender cube steaks, breaded and fried to golden perfection, topped with creamy Country Gravy, and served alongside a heaping pile of buttery Mashed Potatoes are fairly irresistible.

 This is the Ultimate Chicken Fried Steak Recipe.
 Perfectly seasoned and boasting the ideal beef to batter ratio.
 A budget-friendly, quick-fix dinner the entire family will love!